skos-ninja/node-irc-daemon/README.md

 This application is licensed under GNU GPL V3 license in which it states that I am not liable for any issues that might arise from using this application.

+Some parts of this program use their own licence which has still been included in their correct directories.

 # Support
 If you find a bug feel free to report it and if you can, try to fix it with a pull request!